vgwb/Antura/docs/manual/classroom_guide.md

 ---
-title: Teacher classroom guide
+title: Classroom guide
+status: new
 ---

-# Teacher classroom guide
+# Classroom guide

 This guide provides some practical suggestions for teachers who want to use **Learn with Antura** in class, that means: